- What can I do with this degree?

 - How do I prepare for a capstone experience?

-HLTH 4000, Health Education Specialist, a 4-credit course, should be completed before pursuing a capstone experience.
+HLTH 2900 Professional Preparation in Public Health should be completed before pursuing a capstone experience.
 This course will lead you through the policies and expectations outlined in this internship manual.
 During this course you will also identify your public health interest areas, identify potential agencies for your internship, update your resume and cover letter, and conduct informational interviews.
 You will gain an in-depth understanding of the eight areas of responsibility for a Certified Health Education Specialist and apply those skills in a community based setting.

 - Where can I find an internship?